 Ge/ESE/CE 226.
 Sediment Transport Mechanics and Morphodynamics.
 9 units (3-0-6); third term.
 Prerequisites: ACM 95/100 bc and ME 19 ab, or equivalents.
 This course will consist of lectures and problem sets on the physics of sediment transport, erosion, and deposition.
 Topics will include turbulent boundary layers, open-channel hydraulics and resistance, sediment-size distributions, incipient sediment motion, bed load, suspended load, and bed forms.

+incipient sediment motion, bed load, suspended load, and bed forms.
 The content is relevant to a variety of dilute geophysical flows (e.g., turbidity currents, powder avalanches, ocean currents, wind), but an emphasis will be made on application to rivers.
 Instructor: Lamb.
-Given in alternate years; not offered 2011-12.
+Given in alternate years; offered 2010-11.

 Ge 232.
 Chemistry of the Solar System.
 9 units (3-0-6); second term.
 Prerequisite: Ge 140 or instructor's permission.
 Advanced course using both chemical and isotopic data to evaluate the current state of knowledge concerning the composition of major segments of the solar system, viz., solar and meteoritic abundance data to infer the average solar-system composition; chemistry of meteorites as a clue to initial conditions in the solar nebula; bulk composition of the earth and moon; constraints on the bulk composition of the other planets, emphasizing data on atmospheric constituents.
 Instructor: Burnett.
-Given in alternate years; not offered 2011-12.
+Given in alternate years; offered 2010-11.